 \subsubsection{Superpixel Size Analysis}

-We conducted a comparative analysis using five different initial superpixel grid sizes.
-Table~\ref{table:strokes} and Fig.~\ref{fig:strokes} summarizes the effect of superpixel block size on super-resolution performance.
-As the superpixel size increases, the performance in terms of structural consistency gradually decreases, while the perceptual quality improves.
-This observation suggests that larger superpixels can more effectively suppress high-frequency artifacts accumulated during cyclic cascading, leading to a more stable feature distribution.
-However, the increased smoothing effect of large superpixels also tends to remove fine details, thereby reducing fidelity.
-In practice, we adopt a \(4 \times 4\) superpixel size to achieve a balanced trade-off between fidelity and perceptual quality.
+Table~\ref{table:strokes} and Fig.~\ref{fig:strokes} summarize the effect of superpixel block size on performance.
+As the superpixel size increases, perceptual quality improves while structural consistency decreases, suggesting that larger superpixels more effectively suppress cascading artifacts but tend to remove fine details.
+We adopt a \(4 \times 4\) size for a balanced trade-off.